arshdeep4909/moshify/README.md

 - Also create a new class and then used pseudo selector to add the popular badge on the plan
 - a better approach then adding the popular badge mannualy

+media

+-just created a normal layout for the media object -did not define the color and back ground and will fine tune later when we define the block in which it is layed out